peerfichman/ChitChat/README.md

 Researchers can integrate pre-defined AI agents (OpenAI) into chat discussions.

+### Comprehensive Analysis

-Comprehensive Analysis: Generates detailed analyses using NetworkX, including:
+Generates detailed analyses using NetworkX, including:

-Social Network Analysis graphs (Neo4J)
+  Social Network Analysis graphs

   Statistical data

   Charts detailing both individual participant contributions and collective outcomes.

+### Backend

-Backend: Utilized Node.js with Express for the backend API.
+Utilized Node.js with Express for the backend API.

+### Data Storage

-Data Storage: PostgreSQL is used for efficient and reliable data storage.
+  PostgreSQL is used for efficient and reliable data storage.

+  Neo4J for the graph creation and storage.

 # Usage